 In an interview, Quentin Tarantino stated that originally, the mandingo fight scene, and the scene with the dogs, were longer and more violent.
 He said he felt like he was going to "traumatize" the audience, so he cut both scenes down.

-After working on this film, composer Ennio Morricone said he would probably never again collaborate with Quentin Tarantino since he didn't like the way he "places music in his films without coherence" and "never giving enough time".
-However, Morricone and Tarantino had also worked together on three previous movies, and they once again collaborated for The Hateful Eight (2015), which earned Morricone his first Academy Award.
+After working on this film, Composer Ennio Morricone said he would probably never again collaborate with Quentin Tarantino, since he didn't like the way he "places music in his films without coherence" and "never giving enough time".
+However, Morricone and Tarantino collaborated again on The Hateful Eight (2015), which earned Morricone his first Academy Award.

 Christoph Waltz turned down the role when first given the script.
 He felt it was too tailored to his persona.
 Quentin Tarantino insisted and wouldn't take no for an answer.
 Waltz agreed under one condition: his character had to be pure, and never once act in a negative or evil manner.
 Tarantino sent him a hand written letter that simply said "Of Course, Mein Herr!- Q" Waltz sent a telegram back "Mein Herr, Of Course!- CW"

-Quentin Tarantino revealed at Comic-Con that Jamie Foxx and Kerry Washington's characters are meant to be the great-great-great-grandparents of the character John Shaft from the Shaft (1971) films.
+Quentin Tarantino revealed at Comic-Con that Django (Jamie Foxx) and Broomhilda (Kerry Washington) are meant to be the great-great-great-grandparents of the character John Shaft from the Shaft (1971) films.
 An overt reference to this connection can be found in Washington's character's full name: Broomhilda Von Shaft.

 Django's blue costume is based on the famous painting "The Blue Boy".
 This painting inspired F.W.
-Murnau's film Emerald of Death (1919) (Emerald of Death).
+Murnau's film Emerald of Death (1919).
 Murnau is best known for creating the "Unchained" camera technique.

 There was talk of splitting the film into two parts, like Kill Bill, but Quentin Tarantino eventually rejected the idea and cut a whole lot of the planned film.
 Among what was cut out includes an entire backstory for Zoë Bell's character, which explains that she wears a bandanna over her face to hide a gruesome injury.
 Tarantino does plan on releasing an extended cut later down the line, restoring some scenes that were left on the cutting room floor.

-When Django and Dr. Schultz are in Daughtrey, Texas, the saloon they are in is called "Minnesota Clay's Saloon".
-Minnesota Clay (1964) is the name of a Western film directed by Sergio Corbucci, the same director of the original Django (1966).
+When Django (Jamie Foxx) and Dr. King Schultz (Christoph Waltz) are in Daughtrey, Texas, the saloon they are in is called "Minnesota Clay's Saloon".
+Minnesota Clay (1964) is the name of a Western movie directed by Sergio Corbucci, the same director of Django (1966).

 Franco Nero, making his cameo in the film, is seen wearing white gloves.
-This may be a reference to his wounds in the original Django film.
-However, this should not be seen as him being the same character in both movies, as Django (1966) takes place in the 1870s and Django Unchained (2012) takes place before that, in the 1850s.
+This may be a reference to his wounds in Django (1966).
+However, this should not be seen as him being the same character in both movies, as Django (1966) took place in the 1870s, and this movie took place in the 1850s.

-DIRECTOR_TRADEMARK(Quentin Tarantino): [Rotating Shot]: During the first dinner scene with Calvin, the camera moves around the table as he talks showing the different characters' faces, and towards the end, when Django is talking with the LeQuint Dickey Mining Company about the Smitty Bacall gang, the camera similarly rotates around them.
-Tarantino has used this effect in Reservoir Dogs (1992) and Death Proof (2007).
+DIRECTOR TRADEMARK (Quentin Tarantino): (rotating shot): During the first dinner scene with Calvin, the camera moves around the table as he talks, showing the different characters' faces, and towards the end, when Django is talking with the LeQuint Dickey Mining Company about the Smitty Bacall gang, the camera similarly rotates around them.
+Tarantino used this effect in Reservoir Dogs (1992) and Death Proof (2007).

 First western to win the Academy Award for Best Original Screenplay since Butch Cassidy and the Sundance Kid (1969), and the first to win an Award for Acting (and in the same category) since Unforgiven (1992).
-The film, along with True Grit (2010), repeated a rare pattern where 20 years earlier, two westerns (the other being Dances with Wolves (1990)) were nominated for Best Picture two years apart.
+This movie, along with True Grit (2010), repeated a rare pattern, where twenty years earlier, two westerns (the other being Dances with Wolves (1990)) were nominated for Best Picture two years apart.

-Russ Tamblyn, whose character in this movie is named "Son of a Gunfighter", starred in the 1965 movie Son of a Gunfighter (1965).
-Also, Tamblyn's real-life daughter Amber Tamblyn plays the character named "Daughter of a Son of a Gunfighter".
+Russ Tamblyn, whose character in this movie is named "Son of a Gunfighter", starred in Son of a Gunfighter (1965).
+Also, Tamblyn's real-life daughter Amber played the character named "Daughter of a Son of a Gunfighter".

-Although some viewers feel that Calvin Candie displays incestuous behavior towards his sister Lara, it is not necessarily so.
+Although some viewers feel that Calvin Candie (Leonardo DiCaprio) displays incestuous behavior towards his sister Lara (Laura Cayouette), it is not necessarily so.
 He is a Francophile, and it is a tradition among the French to greet each other by kissing on the cheeks.

-In the beginning of the film where Dr. Schultz frees Django, one of the slaveowners calls one of the slaves Blueberry.
-This is a reference to the comic Blueberry made by Jean "Moebius" Giraud and Jean-Michel Charlier.
-Blueberry takes place during American Old West, where the main character starts out as a racist, but after he is saved by an African-American, he becomes a gunman who fights against all kinds of discrimination.
+In the beginning of the film where Dr. King Schultz frees Django, one of the slave owners calls one of the slaves "Blueberry".
+This is a reference to the comic "Blueberry" made by Jean "Moebius" Giraud and Jean-Michel Charlier.
+Blueberry takes place during the American old west, where the main character starts out as a racist, but after he is saved by an African-American, he becomes a gunman who fights against all kinds of discrimination.

-Django takes on a mythical form while on Big Daddy's plantation confronting the Brittle Brothers.
-The Gothic nature of this scene is clearly represented when Big John Brittle is about to whip Little Jody for breaking eggs.
+Django (Jamie Foxx) takes on a mythical form while on Big Daddy's (Don Johnson's) plantation confronting the Brittle Brothers.
+The Gothic nature of this scene is clearly represented when Big John Brittle (M.C.
+Gainey) is about to whip Little Jody (Sharon Pierre-Louis) for breaking eggs.
 Django is dressed in his "Blue Boy" attire, but when Little Jody looks at his image in the mirror next to the tree where she is tied, Django's head and hands are invisible in the reflection, elevating his mythic stature to that of an enchanted figure.
 In Gothic lore, specters and ghosts are unable to see their own reflections.